 While working toward my M.S. and Ph.D., I have been a member of the Software Engineering Group at the University of Alabama.
-I have taught several undergraduate classes at UA and have also been involved with several outreach programs in Tuscaloosa (e.g., assisting with coordinating an after-school program at local elementary schools).
+I have taught and assisted teaching several undergraduate classes at UA and have also been involved with several outreach programs in Tuscaloosa (e.g., teaching a robotics club at a local middle school).

 I graduated with a B.S. in Computer Science from the University of Alabama in May of 2009.
 During this time, I participated in the Cooperative Education Program which consisted of three semesters working at AT&T with the DATA group, a part of AT&T Labs.
 Through the Cooperative Education Program I gained significant industry experience with small scale software engineering projects.
 I completed my undergraduate degree in 5 years, including three semesters in the Cooperative Education Program.

-I was married to the love of my life, Stephanie Corley, in December of 2009.
+I was married to the love of my life, Stephanie Corley shortly before beginning my graduate studies.
 My wife and I are both originally from Birmingham, AL. We have been blessed with two children, Elizabeth Rose Corley and James Matthew Corley.